 Maine was once home to the largest Dutch elm tree, nicknamed Herbie.
 Planted in 1793 on Main Street in Yarmouth, Herbie grew to 110 feet tall with a circumference of 20 feet.
 Children watched some of its diseased limbs being cut off and cried, “What are you going to do to Herbie?”

-Herbie finally succumbed to Dutch elm disease and was cut down on Jan.
+Herbie finally succumbed to Dutch elm disease and fell to the ax and chainsaw on Jan.
 19, 2010.
-From wiki: A section of the trunk's base was displayed at the 2010 Yarmouth Clam Festival.
-You can now see it outside Yarmouth's town hall.
+A section of the trunk’s base was displayed at the 2010 Yarmouth Clam Festival.
+You can now see it outside Yarmouth’s town hall.

 The tallest tree in Massachusetts has a name: Jake Swamp.
 It’s a 163.2-foot white pine in the Trees of Peace Grove in Mohawk Trail State Forest.
 The forest, located in Charlemont, Hawley, and Savoy, has 83 trees reaching 148 feet, the largest collection of tall white pines in New England.
 It was discovered by Robert Leverett, a big-tree hunter and co-author of The Sierra Club Guide to Ancient Forests of the Northeast.